 Size & Weight

-Weighing 6.7oz (190g) and measuring only 2.2 inches (5.5cm), it’s decidedly average as far as APS-C mirrorless lenses go.
+Weighing 6.7oz (190g) and measuring only 2.2 inches (5.5cm), it’s decidedly below average as far as APS-C mirrorless lenses go.

-Is the lens well built?
+Is the lens well-built?

-Besides that, the lens makes some sort of rattling noise when it isn’t powered on.
-Upon doing some research, I discovered that its some sort of electromagnetic thing apparently linked to the focusing system, so it doesn’t indicate a problem, just makes the lens feel even more flimsy.
+Upon doing some research, I discovered that it’s some sort of electromagnetic thing apparently linked to the focusing system, so it doesn’t indicate a problem, it just makes the lens feel a bit more flimsy and cheap.

-Aesthetics & Ergonomics
+Ergonomics

-As for aesthetics, I think the lens looks very boring, but functional.
+As for aesthetics, I think the lens looks very boring but functional.
 The barrel is sleek metal (coming in either black or silver) and features very little besides the text engraving and Sigma “A” logo.

 I found that the silver version, while (objectively) looking a little cooler, was a huge attractant for smudges and fingerprints.